All Products

 If you need to stop and then restart a pay-as-you-go instance within a short period of time, we recommend that you perform one of the following operations to prevent economical mode from being triggered: Call the StopInstance operation with StoppedMode set to KeepCharging, or set Stop Mode to Standard Mode when you stop the instance from the ECS console.

 When an instance is stopped in economical mode, the computing resources of the instance are recycled.
-If available resources are insufficient, an OperationDenied.NoStock error is reported when you attempt to start the instance.
+If available resources are insufficient, an OperationDenied.NoStock error is reported when you attempt to restart the instance.
 We recommend that you try again later.

 Important